Day 13: The Canyons

-While every single destination along our entire road trip was well researched, today's first destination - the Antelope Canyon - was the one that probably required the longest time to plan, simply because I was really interested in visiting this famous slot canyon at the right time of the day to be able to capture the perfect light conditions.
+Every single destination along our entire road trip was well researched, but today's first destination - the Antelope Canyon - was the one that probably required the longest time to plan, simply because I was really interested in visiting this famous slot canyon at the right time of the day to be able to capture the perfect light conditions.

 Antelope Canyon is a popular location for photographers and sightseers, and a source of tourism business for the Navajo Nation.
 Private tour companies have been permitted to offer tours since 1987.
 It has been accessible by tour only since 1997, when the Navajo Tribe made it a Navajo Tribal Park.
 Photography within the canyons is difficult due to the wide exposure range created by the light reflecting off the canyon walls.

-There are many interesting option offered to experience the slot canyons located just a few miles outside of Page, AZ.
-We opted for a 2 hour extended photographic tour of the Upper Antelope Canyon, which is, by far, the most visited of all the slot canyons in the area.
+There are many interesting option offered to experience the slot canyons, which are located just a few miles outside of Page, AZ.
+We opted for a 2-hour extended photographic tour of the Upper Antelope Canyon, which is, by far, the most visited of all the slot canyons in the area.

-Upper Antelope Canyon is about 600 feet long, carved through what looks (from the air) like a single sandstone formation.
+Upper Antelope Canyon is only 600 feet long, carved through what looks (from the air) like a single sandstone formation.
 Much of the canyon is so narrow that you can touch both walls with your hands at the same time.
-The downsteam opening of the canyon is bright with three big “rooms.”
+The downstream opening of the canyon is bright with three big “rooms.”
 The rest of the canyon is much darker and narrower.

-Most of the photos you see of Antelope Canyon were shot in Upper Antelope Canyon.
+Most of the photos you can find online of Antelope Canyon were shot in the Upper Antelope Canyon.
 At certain times of the day and year, shafts of light come down into the canyon.
 Photographers often kick up sand or dust into the light shafts for interesting photographic effects.

 A long time ago, herds of pronghorn antelope roamed freely in Antelope Canyon, which explains the canyon's English name.
 It is not known exactly when people first discovered Antelope Canyon.
 According to local Navajos, who have lived here for some time, the canyon and the LeChee area were places where cattle grazed in winter.